dailyminiii/MultiSenseBadminton/README.md

 ## Contact

-If you have any questions regarding the dataset, please feel free to contact me at seongminwoo@gm.gist.ac.kr.
+If you have any questions regarding the dataset, please feel free to contact me at seongminwoo AT gist ac kr.